Charger Missing AC Generac: Causes & Solutions

 Safety First: Do not open the generator or transfer switch.
 Do not touch any wiring.
 If you smell gas, see smoke or sparks, feel unusual heat, or experience headache/dizziness/nausea (possible CO exposure), move away and call 911 immediately.

-If your Generac shows “Charger Missing AC” (Code 2780), it means the generator’s built-in battery charger isn’t receiving the 120V AC input it expects.
+If your Generac shows “Charger Missing AC” (Code 2780), it means the generator’s built-in T1 wire / charging circuit isn’t receiving the expected 120V AC input.
 This is usually related to the T1 circuit from the transfer switch.
 Here’s everything you need to know about this warning and what to do next.

 Quick Answer: